CVE-2026-27437: Deserialization of Untrusted Data in ThemeREX Tennis Club

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should consider disabling or restricting access to the vulnerable component to mitigate risk.
+Until an official fix is released, users should consider disabling or removing the affected plugin to mitigate risk.
+Monitor vendor channels for updates and apply patches promptly once available.

 Technical Details